Quantization of the higher Berry curvature and the higher Thouless pump: Framework

-\item \textbf{gapped} if there is a $\derH\in C^\infty(M,\mfkDal)$ such that $\psi_x$ is a gapped groundstate of $\derH(x)$ for each $x\in M$. \end{enumerate} \end{definition} We say $\psi$ is \textbf{parallel} with respect to $\derG$ if \ref{eqn:psiGparallel} holds.
+\end{definition} We say $\psi$ is \textbf{parallel} with respect to $\derG$ if (\ref{eqn:psiGparallel}) holds.
 We will sometimes write $(\psi,\derG)$ for a smooth family when we want to specify a particular $\derG$ with respect to which it is parallel.

-The ``adiabatic'' condition (\ref{eqn:psiGparallel}) in the definition of a smooth family states is not a strong restriction when studying gapped states.
-Indeed, as argued in \cite{LocalNoether}, under some extra technical assumptions,\footnote{See Assumption 1.2 in \cite{moon2020automorphic}.} a family of states that is gapped in the sense of Definition \ref{def:smooth-gapped} above is smooth \cite{moon2020automorphic}.
-For the remainder of this paper, all families of states will be smooth.
+We say a smooth family of states is factorized, SRE, or invertible if it is so pointwise.
+If $M$ is connected, then a smooth family $\psi$ is SRE or invertible if it is so for any one $x_0\in M$.
+This happens because two states connected by a smooth path $\gamma:[0,1]\to M$ are related by the LGA obtained by exponentiating (as in (\ref{eqn:texp})) $\derG$ along $\gamma$.

-If $M$ is connected, then a smooth family $\psi$ is gapped (resp.
-SRE) if it is gapped (resp.
-SRE) for any one $x_0\in M$.
-This happens because two states connected by a smooth path $\gamma:[0,1]\to M$ are related by the LGA obtained by exponentiating (as in \ref{eqn:texp}) $\derG$ along $\gamma$.
+We say a smooth family $\psi$ is gapped if there is a $\derH\in C^\infty(M,\mfkDal)$ such that $\psi_x$ is a gapped groundstate of $\derH(x)$ for each $x\in M$.
+If $M$ is connected, then $\psi$ is gapped iff it is gapped for any one $x_0\in M$ (this follows from a partition of unity argument, but we do not prove this here since we will not need this fact).
+Conversely, if $\psi$ is a family of states such that $\psi_x(A)$ is a smooth function of $x\in M$ for every $A\in \mathscr{A}_{al}$, and if there is a $\derH\in C^\infty(M,\mfkDal)$ such that $\psi_x$ is a gapped groundstate of $\derH(x)$ for each $x\in M$, then under some extra technical assumptions\footnote{See Assumption 1.2 in \cite{moon2020automorphic}.} $\psi$ can be shown to be smooth \cite{LocalNoether, moon2020automorphic}.

 We conclude this section with a discussion of smooth families of LGAs. \begin{definition} A family of LGAs $\alpha = \{\alpha_x\}_{x\in M}$ is \textbf{smooth} if for every $A\in \mathscr{A}_{al}$ the map $M \to \mathscr{A}_{al}$ taking $x\mapsto \alpha_x(A)$ is smooth, and there is a $\derG\in \Omega^1(M,\mfkDal)$ such that